jamjarlabs/JamJar/examples/Cursor/README.md

-# Mouse Input
+# Cursor

-This is an example that demonstrates how to interpret mouse input into world positions.
+This is an example that demonstrates how to replace the system cursor with a custom one.

 The code is designed to be simple and easy to follow.

 ## Overview

-This example allows left clicking to place a smiley face sprite on the position you have clicked.
+This example hides the system cursor and replacing it with a smiley face cursor.

+If you left click the system cursor will be shown again, if you right click it will be hidden.

 ## Dependencies